-When HU receives a report of sexual misconduct, Title IX staff will begin an initial inquiry as soon as practical.
+When HU receives a report of sex discrimination, the Title IX Coordinator will begin an initial inquiry as soon as practical.
 This will most frequently begin with an attempt to gain additional information from the complainant, preferably through an in-person meeting.
-The scope and timing of further action will depend upon a number of factors, including but limited to, whether the identity of the victim is known; whether the complainant is willing to participate in an investigation and/or hearing; whether the complainant requests anonymity or confidentiality; whether the respondent is affiliated with HU; and whether HU has an obligation to proceed with an investigation based on concerns for the safety of the broader HU community, regardless of the complainant's wishes.
+The scope and timing of further action will depend upon a number of factors, including but limited to, the type of grievance, whether the identity of the victim is known; whether the complainant is willing to participate in an investigation and/or hearing; whether the complainant requests anonymity or confidentiality; whether the respondent is affiliated with HU; and whether HU has an obligation to proceed with an investigation based on concerns for the safety of the broader HU community, regardless of the complainant's wishes.